MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-csharp-advanced.md

 - Place 'System' directives first when sorting usings

-   When selected, the **Remove and Sort Usings** option in the right-click menu sorts the 'using' directives and places the System namespaces at the top of the list
+   When selected, the **Remove and Sort Usings** command in the right-click menu sorts the `using` directives and places the 'System' namespaces at the top of the list

    Before sorting: